Richard Norton (actor): Martial arts experience

 Norton had trained in many aspects of martial arts, including Judo, Karate, Brazilian Jiu-Jitsu, Aikido, Thai boxing and several Japanese weapons systems.
 He used this experience to co-create the hybrid martial art Zen Do Kai with fellow security guard Bob Jones.
 He had a 5th-Degree Shihan rank Black Belt in Goju Ryu, 8th-Degree Masters rank in Chun Kuk Do (Chuck Norris system), 6th-Degree Black belt in Brazilian Jiu-Jitsu and a 10th-degree Black Belt in Zen Do Kai Karate, an organisation of over 5,000 members.
 He trained with Tino Ceberano, Tadashi Yamashita, Fumio Demura, Bill 'Superfoot' Wallace, Pete "Sugar Foot" Cunningham, Jean-Jacques Machado and Chuck Norris.

 Norton held seminars covering such topics as street defence, martial arts weapons drills, Brazilian Jiu-Jitsu and mixed martial arts.
 In September 2007, Norton released a two-disc DVD set on Black Belt Digital Video called Black Belt training Complexes.
 The DVDs show Norton executing fast and accurate examples of his skill, and some additional seminar footage is also included.
 They focus on the development of speed, power and continuity of movement, with explanations of the principles.

 Personal life and death

-Richard Norton was married to Australian actor Judy Green in 1993.
+Richard Norton married Australian actress Judy Green in 1993.

 On 30 March 2025, Norton's wife announced on social media that he had died earlier that day in Melbourne.
 He was 75.